 What is the Next Best Thing in Addiction Recovery

 One problem that many people experience when they are recovering from an addiction is the desire to find substitutes for their former habit.
-Once they are able to abstain from the specific drug that they are addicted to, they may subconsciously always be looking for the “next best thing” that will give them the same feeling of escape or release.
+Once they are able to abstain from the specific drug that they are addicted to, they may subconsciously always be looking for the next best things in addiction recovery that will give them the same feeling of escape or release.
 This is something to watch out for in recovery but it does not have to be a problem if you can find healthy, non-addictive activities to replace substances.

 Whatever experience someone had with a particular drug, they may continually be looking for that even in their sobriety.
 They could become addicted to cigarettes or caffeine if they used to use some kind of stimulant.
 Or they might even become addicted to working, gambling, sex, shopping or any other number of risky habits because they believe it helps them cope with stress.